technometrics-lab/5-TechRank/docs/index.rst

 Hints of bibliography
 ########################
-The main *sources* of this work are the following:
+The two main resources of this work are the following:

 * `The Building Blocks of Economic Complexity <https://rb.gy/rhrsi2>`_ by César A. Hidalgo and Ricardo Hausmann